mathkimchi/singularity/DEVLOG.md

   - When breaking this way, it breaks on the time it creates a double buffer
   - Can happen on other resizes though
 - The canvas is slightly longer than the draw target.
 The draw target matches `4*width*height` which is same even when canvas is created.
 The canvas is greater by a multiple of 4 (from around +4 to +36)
+- I fixed it really jankily by not drawing when the sizes are wrong

 TODO: keyboard handling abstractions